ably/ably-java/CONTRIBUTING.md

 5. Make a PR against `main`
 6. Once the PR is approved, merge it into `main`
 7. From the updated `main` branch on your local workstation, assemble and upload:
-    1. Run `./gradlew java:assembleRelease -PpublishTarget=MavenCentral` to build and upload `ably-java` to Nexus staging repository
+    1. Run `./gradlew java:publish -PpublishTarget=MavenCentral` to build and upload `ably-java` to Nexus staging repository
-    2. Run `./gradlew android:assembleRelease -PpublishTarget=MavenCentral` build and upload `ably-android` to Nexus staging repository
+    2. Run `./gradlew android:publish -PpublishTarget=MavenCentral` build and upload `ably-android` to Nexus staging repository
     3. Find the new staging repository using the [Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories)
     4. Check that it contains `ably-android` and `ably-java` releases
     5. "Close" it - this will take a few minutes during which time it will say (after a refresh of your browser) that "Activity: Operation in Progress"